Different Types of Stocks and Stock Classifications

 Examples include many companies in the DJIA, or the S&P 500.

 Income stocks are often times related to “Blue Chip” stocks.
-They are the stocks of stable companies that pay large dividends.
+They are stable companies that pay large dividends.
 Older people who are retired often buy stocks in these stable income companies since it provides them with a steady income stream in the form of dividends (although I think that’s a poor reason).
 When you combine the dividend payments with the appreciation in stock price, these stocks often provide retirees with more money than they can earn by investing in bonds or other fixed income investments.
 Of course, this comes with higher risk that the stock price will fall in a market downturn.

 Many energy and utility companies pay high dividends and are a good example of income stocks.